arpanbiswas52/paper-code-microscopyGDM/README.md

 Figure1: Architecture of the proposed Fourier-Based Global Denoising Model (GDM).

 ### Description
-This repository includes links, code, scripts, and data to generate the figures in a paper.
+This repository includes links, code, scripts, and data to generate the figures in the paper.

 ### Data